Addressing Threats to U.S. Borders and Cybersecurity [Webinar Transcripts]

 < Click to Tweet

-Join Columbia Southern University for “Addressing Threats to U.S. Borders and Cybersecurity,” a recorded webinar discussion and Q&A session hosted by CSU’s College of Safety and Emergency Services.
+Columbia Southern University hosted “Addressing Threats to U.S. Borders and Cybersecurity,” a webinar discussion and Q&A session with CSU’s College of Safety and Emergency Services.

 CSU offers a bachelor’s degree in information technology and cyber security, as well as a bachelor’s in homeland security.
 CSU also offers an associate, bachelor’s and master’s degree in criminal justice.